krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/handle-press-side-4.py.md

 # handle-press-side: push down the handle from the side
-# def handle_press_side(robot):
+def handle_press_side(robot):
-    if check("the robot's gripper is not vertically aligned with the handle and the robot's gripper is to the right of the handle"): robot.move("the gripper to the left of the handle") if check("the robot's gripper is to the left of the handle"): robot.put("the gripper around the handle")
+    if check("the robot's gripper is not vertically aligned with the handle"): robot.put("gripper above handle")
+    if check("handle is not left of the robot's gripper and handle is not forward aligned with the robot's gripper"): robot.grab("handle")
-    if check("the robot's gripper is around the handle and the handle is not pushed down"): robot.push("down on handle")
+    if check("the robot's gripper is forward aligned with the handle and the handle is not horizontally aligned with the target"): robot.align("handle to target")
+    if check("the handle is horizontally aligned with the target"): robot.push("down on handle")